Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Introduction

 \section{Introduction}

-AI systems are a central part of modern life---even in high-stakes domains like education, employment, and healthcare.
-However, several pieces of work have demonstrated that AI systems can perform differently for different groups of people, often exhibiting especially poor performance for already-disadvantaged groups~\cite[e.g.,][]{nicol2002children,rodger2004field,tatman2017gender,gendershades,bolukbasi2016man,objectdetectionbias,MachineBias,raji2019actionable,SpeechDisparities,OPVM19}.
-Many of these studies have relied on ``disaggregated evaluations,'' in which system performance is assessed and reported separately for different groups of people, such as those based on race, gender, or socioeconomic status~\cite{mitchell2019model}.
-There are several reasons to conduct disaggregated evaluations, most notably to demonstrate the existence or absence of suspected performance disparities, or to uncover potential causes of performance disparities.
-In either case, the performance disparities might be the specific performance disparities that already affected the people who previously interacted with a system, or potential performance disparities that may affect people who will interact with a system in the future.
-From a normative perspective, disaggregated evaluations therefore provide a way to hold development teams and system owners accountable for past system performance, to decide whether to use or keep using a system, or to identify potential system modifications that~would make it acceptable to use or keep using a system.\looseness=-1
+AI systems can perform differently for different groups of people, often exhibiting especially poor performance for already disadvantaged groups~\cite[e.g.,][]{nicol2002children,rodger2004field,tatman2017gender,gendershades,bolukbasi2016man,objectdetectionbias,MachineBias,raji2019actionable,SpeechDisparities,OPVM19}.
+Several pieces of work have uncovered such performance disparities by conducting disaggregated evaluations of AI systems, in which system performance is assessed and reported separately for different groups of people, such as those based on race and gender~\cite{mitchell2019model}.
+Such evaluations can provide a way to hold development teams and system owners accountable for system performance, to decide whether to use or keep using a system, or to identify potential system modifications that would make it acceptable to use or keep using a system.\looseness=-1

-In this paper, we draw attention to the choices that must be made when designing a disaggregated evaluation: At a high level, these choices can be thought of as roughly spanning ``why,'' ``who'' (both who will design and conduct the evaluation and for whom system performance will be assessed and reported), ``when,'' ``what,'' ``where,'' and ``how.''
-For example, a disaggregated evaluation can be either retrospective or forward looking.
-In either case, the evaluation might be designed and conducted by the development team(s) responsible for the system in question, by outside parties, or by both as a collaborative effort.
-As another example, a disaggregated evaluation can involve confirmatory or exploratory analyses, or a mix of the two.
-Some of these design choices influence the results that will be obtained, and thus the conclusions that can be drawn, while others influence its impacts on people and society---both beneficial and harmful.
+In this paper, we draw attention to the choices that must be made when designing a disaggregated evaluation.
+At a high level, these choices can be thought of as roughly spanning ``why,'' ``who'' (both who will design and conduct the evaluation and for which groups of people will system performance will be assessed and reported), ``when,'' ``what,'' ``where,'' and ``how.''
+Some of these choices influence the results that will be obtained, and thus the conclusions that can be drawn; others influence the impacts---both beneficial and harmful---that a disaggregated evaluation will have on people, including the people whose data is used to conduct the evaluation.